Indonesia–Israel relations

-Israel and Indonesia have no formal diplomatic ties, although they maintain quiet trade, tourism and security contacts.
+Indonesia and Israel have no formal diplomatic ties due to the indirect tensions resulting from the decades-long Israeli-Palestinian conflict, although they maintain quiet trade, tourism and, security contacts.
 In 2012, Indonesia spoke of upgrading relations with Israel and opening a consulate in Ramallah, but this agreement was never implemented.

-According to a 2017 BBC World Service Poll, 64% of Indonesians viewed Israel's influence negatively, compared to only 9% expressing a positive view.
+Relations between the two countries have worsened since the 2023 Gaza war, especially when Israel attacked and occupied an Indonesian hospital in Gaza.
+It was reported that this increased Indonesia's support for Palestine.
+On September 2025, President Prabowo Subianto, declared during a speech at the UNGA "... we must also recognize and guarantee the safety and security of Israel".
+On 13 October 2025, it was reported that he will visit Israel.

+As Indonesia is working towards accession to the Organization for Economic Co-operation and Development (OECD), Israeli media reported that Indonesia has committed to establishing diplomatic ties with Israel for the first time.
+The OECD Secretary-General, Mathias Cormann, confirmed that Indonesia must establish diplomatic relations with all OECD member countries before any decision on its admission to the OECD is made.
+However, the Indonesian Government denied reports of any plan to develop diplomatic ties with Israel before any two-state solution is made and confirmed its support for Palestine's independence.

 History

-While not openly opposed to Israel necessarily, Indonesia does not want to provoke the country's Islamist elements which held a staunch opposition against Israel.
+While not openly opposed to Israel necessarily, Indonesia does not want to provoke the country's conservative Islamist elements which hold a staunch opposition against Israel.

+Old Order (1945–1967)

-Indonesia's first president, Sukarno, brushed aside Israeli overtures and eventually adopted a strong pro-Arab policy as part of his anti-colonialist worldview.
+Indonesia's first president, Sukarno, brushed aside Israeli overtures and eventually adopted a strong support of Arab nationalism as part of his anti-colonialist worldview.
 A notable incident was the expulsion of Israel and the Republic of China (Taiwan) from the 1962 Asian Games held in Jakarta.
 Because of the pressure from Arab countries and the People's Republic of China, the Indonesian government refused to issue visas for the Israeli and Taiwanese delegations, thus refused the entry of delegations from Israel.